wretched.computer

 }

-Note that for brevity’s sake, I abbreviated a large number of unk fields between version and pos_offset into a block of 0xc8 bytes.
+Note that for brevity’s sake, I abbreviated a large section of unknown data between version and pos_offset into a block of 0xc8 bytes.
 When I was actually working on this, I listed about 20 unk fields in that section which we’ll return to in the next post.
 Also, the header ends with four other offset values, one of which seems to be the same value as pos_offset and another goes to the list of texture names, so I noted those in the field names.

 Keeping it on the DL